FelixOnline/v2/content/articles/2016-4-29-weekly-game-of-thrones--s6-episode-1.md

 We then drop into Tyrion and Varys strolling around Meereen, buying babies, listening to Red Priests.
 Nothing much going on here other than a dick joke and a port fire.

-Daenerys’ scene, surprisingly, was the main source of comic relief in the episode with a conversation between two of the Dothraki that could have come out of a Seth Rogen movie and then a Monty Python\-esque squabble with Khal Moro and his bloodriders: “Ok, seeing a beautiful woman naked for the first time is among the five best things in life!”
+Daenerys’ scene, surprisingly, was the main source of comic relief in the episode with a conversation between two of the Dothraki that could have come out of a Seth Rogen movie and then a Monty Python-esque squabble with Khal Moro and his bloodriders: “Ok, seeing a beautiful woman naked for the first time is among the five best things in life!”

 Arya’s training continues, albeit while blinded and homeless.
 Girl can’t catch a break.
 On the plus side, eventually she’ll get Daredevil like skills.

-Melisandre’s scene at the end proved to be the most intriguing of the episode \(and not because of the obligatory HBO toplessness\) with her transformation into a withered old woman.
+Melisandre’s scene at the end proved to be the most intriguing of the episode (and not because of the obligatory HBO toplessness) with her transformation into a withered old woman.
 Where this leads remains to be seen.
 I just hope we don’t have to see her get out of bed like that next week.

 Ultimately, aside from the events in Dorne and the revelation about Melisandre, the episode didn’t have too much interesting going on, and more just served to remind the viewers of whereabouts in this massive world all the characters are, and giving some ideas about what’s to come.